ava-labs/spacesvm/README.md

 Web3 wallet that can sign typed data can interact with SpacesVM.

-**EIP-712 compliance in this case, however, does not mean that SpacesVM is an EVM or even an EVM derivative.** SpacesVM is a new VM written from scratch to optimize for storage-related operations.
+**EIP-712 compliance in this case, however, does not mean that SpacesVM is an EVM or even an EVM derivative.** SpacesVM is a new Avalanche-native VM written from scratch to optimize for storage-related operations.

 ## [Demo: tryspaces.xyz](https://tryspaces.xyz)
 What better way to understand how the the SpacesVM works than to see it in action?